neilg63/spreadsheet_to_json/README.md

 ### Asynchronous parsing saving to a database

-This must be called in an async function.
+This must be called in an async function and save rows in separate proc
 ```rust
 use spreadsheet_to_json::*;
 use spreadsheet_to_json::tokio;